Master of Social Work

 Our social work degree offers a full-time program of study with a focus in clinical social work practice.
 The program consists of four academic semesters (two years) of 60 credit hours with 48 of these credit hours spent in the classroom and 12 in supervised field practicum sites located throughout the Atlanta area.
-It should be noted that the MSW Program does not offer Advanced Standing.
+It should be noted that the MSW Program is offering Advanced Standing as of spring 2023.

 Clinical Field Practicum

 All MSW students are required to complete a clinical field practicum at an agency site approved by the Department.
 First-year students in the full-time program of study spend two full days in a field practicum setting, and second-year students in the full-time program of study spend three full days in a field practicum setting.

 More specific details of the program of study and policies for the program can be found in the University Graduate Catalog.